-Bari Zeiger is the Garden Manager and Sustainable Agriculture Coordinator at Frost Valley YMCA and President of the Greater Catskills Young Farmers Coalition.
-During her time studying Philosophy and Environmental Studies at SUNY Geneseo, she interned on a local, certified organic family farm and engaged peers through organizing on-farm volunteer events and on-campus panel discussions related to sustainable food systems.
-Furthermore, in her final semester, she conducted a Directed Study on the role of structural violence in the US migrant farm labor system, participated in grassroots activism as an ally for migrant dairy workers in Western NY, and co-founded the Student Coalition for Migrant Workers.
+While earning a degree in Philosophy and Environmental Studies at SUNY Geneseo, Bari interned on a nearby certified organic family farm and engaged peers through organizing on-farm volunteer events and on-campus panel discussions related to sustainable food systems.
+In her final semester, she conducted a Directed Study on the role of structural violence in the U.S. migrant farm labor system, participated in grassroots activism as an ally for migrant dairy workers in Western NY, and co-founded the Student Coalition for Migrant Workers.

 After graduating in December 2016, Bari moved to the North Carolina Foothills to serve as an apprentice at A Way of Life Farm and was involved in all aspects of commercial, diversified vegetable, herb, and fruit production, as well as the silvopasture hog operation.
 After, Bari managed the farm at Frost Valley YMCA, optimizing and expanding production, educational programs, and community relationships.
 In 2020, Bari began the process of building her own ecological, human-scale farm business, Healing Poem Farm, in Java, NY, outside of the City of Buffalo.